Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Although the Indonesian Institute of Certified Public Accountants (Institut Akuntan Publik Indonesia – IAPI) has no legal responsibility for the adoption of public sector accounting standards, it regularly updates its members on announcements by the IPSASB and participates in the Government Accounting Standard Committee, which is responsible for the adoption of Government Accounting Standards in Indonesia.
+The Indonesian Institute of Certified Public Accountants (Institut Akuntan Publik Indonesia – IAPI) has no legal responsibility for the adoption of public sector accounting standards.
+It applies it best efforts to regularly update its members on announcements by the IPSASB and participate in the Government Accounting Standard Committee, which is responsible for the adoption of Government Accounting Standards in Indonesia.
 In addition, the IAPI makes IPSASs available on the IAPI website, and offers continuing professional development on the implementation of public sector accounting standards.

 Current Status: Sustain